 - In addition, be aware that volunteer workers can often take away job opportunities from locals.
 For this reason, construction projects and childcare opportunities should be strictly vetted, if not avoided altogether.

 - Perhaps the most important tip is to find out whether or not the volunteer project is something the community supports.
 It doesn’t matter how good the intentions are.
 If the local community is against it, don’t support the program.

 - Finally, make sure you are volunteering for the right reasons.
 If you simply want to boost your resume or make yourself feel good instead of truly wanting to make a difference, perhaps volunteering in Costa Rica simply isn’t for you.

-If you want to be a traveling volunteer, Costa Rica is a great place for you.
+If you want to volunteer abroad, Costa Rica is a great place for you.
 There are tons of options and great opportunities for you to make a positive difference in the communities you visit.
 Remember to first make sure your volunteer experience is ethical and sustainable, then have a great time making a positive impact in Costa Rica.

 Have you volunteered in Costa Rica?
 Share your experiences below!